Prospective students

 Investigating the effects of urbanisation on groundwater quality.

-With Dr Samantha Imberger, Prof. Tim Fletcher and Dr Matthew Burns.
+With Dr Moss Imberger, Prof. Tim Fletcher and Dr Matthew Burns.

 The effects of urbanisation on surface water quality, biological structure and hydrology is well studied, but relatively little is known of the effect on groundwater quality and stygofauna communities.
 This project, working as part of the Waterways Ecosystem Research Group, will assess groundwater quality and stygofauna community diversity using a combination of morphological identification and metabarcoding in well-studied catchments located along an urban gradient.